4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

     .. image::  images/batch_execute.png
        :alt: View on Properties Tab in Settings and Measurement.

-4. Select batch plan.
+4. Select the batch plan.
 5. Path to file with saved measurement.
     Use **Save result as** to modify.
 6. Global progress bar.
-Summ of all tasks.
+Sum of all tasks.
-7. Progress bar for current task.
+7. Progress bar for the current task.
-8. Number of workers to be used during batch.
+8. The number of workers to be used during the batch.
     Can be adjusted during runtime.
 9. Error log.
-For report double click on entry.
+For report double click on the entry.
-10. Information about tasks status.
+10. Information about task status.
 11. Launch batch calculation.
-Before it runs window described bellow for check if everything is set correctly.
+Before it runs window described bellow to check if everything is set correctly.

     .. image::  images/batch_check_ok.png
        :alt: View on Properties Tab in Settings and Measurement.

-    1. Default voxel size for images which has no such information in metadata.
+    1. Default voxel size for images which has no such information in the metadata.
-       Initial value is from current file from main GUI.
+       The initial value is from the current file from the main GUI.
     2. Set prefixes for processing data:

        * Prefix for calculation relative path of processed images
-       * Prefix for save elements.
+       * Prefix for saving elements.
 Save path is ``save_prefix + relative_path``

     3. Settings for measurement save location and sheet
-    4. Information if PartSeg can find all needed data for each entry.
+    4. Information if PartSeg can find all the needed data for each entry.
-       Bellow image show view on version with errors.
+       Bellow image show view on the version with errors.

    .. image::  images/batch_check_bad.png
       :alt: View on Properties Tab in Settings and Measurement.

 Common elements
 ---------------
-In this section there are described elements which are common for "ROI Analysis GUI" and "Mask Segmentation GUI".
+In this section, there are described elements which are common for "ROI Analysis GUI" and "Mask Segmentation GUI".

 Image view
 ~~~~~~~~~~

-Zoom of image can be also changed by Ctrl+Mouse scroll.
+The zoom of the image can be also changed by Ctrl+Mouse scroll.

 .. image::  images/image_view.png
    :alt: Image view widget.

 1. Reset Zoom.
 2. Change to 3D rendering.
 3. Channel view control.
-Only Channels with selected checkbox
-    are visible. `Color map`_ for current channel
+Only Channels with a selected checkbox are visible. `Colormap`_ for the current channel
-    can be selected when click in triangle in upper right corner
+    can be selected when clicking in the triangle in the upper right corner
     |channel_select|.
-This triangle is visible when mouse is over widget.
+This triangle is visible when the mouse is over the widget.
-4. Mark segmentation only by borders or by masking whole area.
+4. Mark segmentation only by borders or by masking the whole area.
-5. Set opacity of segmentation marking.
+5. Set the opacity of segmentation marking.
 6. Mark mask visible.
 7. Control which layer is visible.
-    If image contains time data, then similar
+    If the image contains time data, then a similar
-    slider will be visible on left part of image.
+    slider will be visible on the left part of the image.

-In `Mask Segmentation GUI`_ elements 5 and 6 are place above
+In `Mask Segmentation GUI`_ elements 5 and 6 are placed above
 Algorithm Parameters part.

 .. image::  images/range_control.png
    :alt: Image view widget.

-1. Set boundaries for minimum maximum brightness for given channel.
+1. Set boundaries for minimum maximum brightness for the given channel.
-2. Use boundaries for presenting current channel.
+2. Use boundaries for presenting the current channel.
     If is checked then lock is present right to checkbox |fixed_range|.
-3. Use filter (Median or gauss) for presenting current channel.
+3. Use filter (Median or gauss) for presenting the current channel.
-    If different to *No* then proper symbol is present right to checkbox |filter|.
+    If different to *No* then the proper symbol is present right to checkbox |filter|.
 4. Translate brightness with gamma.
-If different than 1 then proper symbol is present right to checkbox |gamma|.
+If different than 1 then the proper symbol is present right to checkbox |gamma|.

 Color control
 ~~~~~~~~~~~~~

-PartSeg give user option to use custom colormap to adjust parameters of intensity presentation.
+PartSeg give user option to use a custom colormap to adjust parameters of intensity presentation.
-For multichannel image PartSeg use maximum projection to calculate final view.
+For multichannel image, PartSeg use maximum projection to calculate the final view.

-Also segmentation labels can be adjusted.
+Also, segmentation labels can be adjusted.
-If more labels is need than is defined then they are defined in cyclic way.
+If more labels are needed one can define them cyclically.

-Here we describe widget used for control this elements.
+Here we describe the widget used to control these elements.

 Color maps
 ^^^^^^^^^^